 Do you need more ways to get to sleep?
 I hope you could stop already the habit of eating close to bedtime.
-It was an important part of this week’s clean eating challenge.
+It was an important part of this week's clean eating challenge.
 Take it to the next level with my 3-Week action plan.
+This action plan is especially beneficial for you if you tend to be an emotional overeater who is triggered by sleep deprivation (tired eater).

-Week 1: Create a Healthy Sleeping Environment
+Week 1: Create a healthy environment

 Roughly a third of our lives we spend in our bedrooms.
 So, it is not surprising that the state of our bedrooms affects the quality of sleep and stress levels.
 This week, try to turn your bedroom into a restorative retreat.
 Consider the following: